9. Procurement and Scheme Issues

 - In the case of a scheme involving acquiring dwellings from both the public sector bodies and private owners, the tenanted public sector dwellings are less than 5% of the total acquisition

-22.214.171.124 Where an unregistered body has developed property with grant under section 27A and retained it as landlord (‘retained ownership model’), the property will be subject to an Agency rentcharge secured on the property title.
-The landlord will be contractually bound to manage and retain the properties for the agreed purposes strictly in accordance with the terms of the rentcharge and may only dispose subject to the Agency’s consent and recovery of grant and uplift as specified.
-Consent to disposals other than exempted disposals (such as owner occupier staircasing) is at the Agency’s absolute discretion and may be subject to additional conditions dependent on the status of the recipient.
+188.8.131.52 Where an unregistered body has developed property with grant under section 27A and retained it as landlord (‘retained ownership model’), the property will be subject to a Homes England rent charge secured on the property title.
+The landlord will be contractually bound to manage and retain the properties for the agreed purposes strictly in accordance with the terms of the rentcharge and may only dispose subject to our consent and recovery of grant and uplift as specified.
+Consent to disposals other than exempted disposals (such as owner occupier staircasing) is at our absolute discretion and may be subject to additional conditions dependent on the status of the recipient.

-188.8.131.52 Where a Registered Provider is the landlord of property developed under section 27A by an unregistered developer on land (the Registered Provider) already owned (‘non owning model’) it will be subject to an Agency deed secured on the title.
+220.127.116.11 Where a Registered Provider is the landlord of property developed under section 27A by an unregistered developer on land (the Registered Provider) already owned (‘non owning model’) it will be subject to a Homes England deed secured on the title.
 This deed contractually binds the landlord to treat the grant as if received directly under section 19 (as this transfer of obligations does not occur automatically in event of no transfer of land).
 The Registered Provider is obliged to ensure the stock is managed and disposed in accordance with the terms of the charge.
-Agency consent to disposals other than exempted disposals (such as shared ownership staircasing) are subject to Agency consent and may be subject to additional conditions dependent on the status of the recipient.
+Disposals where there is a charge and other than exempted disposals (as outlined in the Recovery Determinations - such as shared ownership staircasing) are subject to our approval and may be subject to additional conditions dependent on the status of the recipient.

-- Obtain detailed planning permission according to the requirements and timescales outlined in Programme Management 4.2.2
+- Obtain detailed planning permission according to the requirements and timescales outlined in the Programme Management chapter, section 4.2.2

 - Have obtained building regulation approval prior to the completion of the development and